goblimey/rplidar_sdk_go/README.md

     // StartScan asks the RPLIDAR core system to enter the scan mode(Normal/Express, Express mode is 4k mode).
     // A background thread in the C++ layer will be created by the RPLIDAR driver to fetch the scan data continuously.
-    // User Application can use the grabScanData() interface to retrieved the scan data cached previous by this background
+    // User Application can use the grabScanData() interface to retrieved the scan data cached previous by this backgrou nd
     // thread.
     //
     // force - force the core system to output scan data whether the scanning motor is rotating or not.
     //
-    // autoExpressMode - force the core system to try express mode first, if the system does not support express mode, it
+    // autoExpressMode - force the core system to try express mode first, if the system does not support express mode, i t
     // will use normal mode.
     //
     // Return opResult.